 General Pediatrics; Pediatrics; Psychology

-My clinical expertise is focused on pediatric hospital medicine and pediatric urgent care.
-I practice an evidence-based, patient- and family-centered model of care at the Women and Children’s Hospital of Buffalo.
+My clinical expertise is focused on pediatric hospital medicine.
+I practice an evidence-based, patient- and family-centered model of care at the John R. Oishei Children‘s Hospital.
 Here, I care for children and adolescents exhibiting a wide array of illnesses and health issues, including infectious illnesses of the blood, skin, lungs and kidneys; respiratory illnesses such as pneumonia and croup; chronic illnesses such as diabetes and asthma and common pediatric illnesses such as influenza and dehydration.
 I also care for children and adolescents recovering from injuries or surgeries.
-I have a particular clinical and research interest in pain assessment and treatment.
+I have a particular clinical and research interest in pain assessment and treatment as well as adolescent addiction medicine.
+I am the Medical Director of the Medication Assisted Addiction Treatment Program at Endeavor Health Services.
+In this capacity I evaluate and treat patients 14-24 years of age addicted to heroin and/or prescription opiates.

 I appreciate the importance of good communication between hospital-based providers and the patient’s primary care provider and ensure that my patient‘s primary care providers are alerted when their patient is admitted to my service.
 This allows the primary care doctor the opportunity to offer insight to the patient‘s medical history.
 At discharge, I carefully review the resident‘s discharge summary to make sure that the primary doctor knows what happened and why.
 I appreciate primary doctors’ time and ensure that the discharge summary is concise but brief.